clarkhtse/nested_blog/hire-me.md

 ### Previous projects

-You can see some of the projects I've made previously on the [projects page](/projects.html).
+You can see some of the projects I worked on previously on the [projects page](/projects.html).

 [Get in touch](mailto:{{ site.author.email }}).